Family: Sapinsaceae Origin: Tropical and sub-tropical eastern Australia

 This tree is easily started from seed, fresh from the parent tree.
 Seeds can germinate right away after planting that same season, or sometimes they can take as long as two months.
 They do best planted right after harvesting for propagating.

 Harpullia naturally enjoys a wide range of conditions, but thrives best in well-draining soils that are also moisture retentive.
 They can withstand drying out occasionally after they’ve been established.
 You don’t need to fertilize established trees, but adding some well-rotted compost or other organic matter to the planting hole of new trees is recommended for some moisture retention and initial feeding for young growth.
-You can plant this tree near buildings and by sidewalks and roadways, as the root systems are unobtrusive and not destructive.
+You can plant this tree near buildings and by sidewalks and roadways, as the root systems are unobtrusive and usually not destructive, though all root systems should be monitored.
 Tuliptrees grow slowly, but they are healthy and long-lived.
-Pruning to encourage a central trunk or two is recommended when the tree is young.
+Pruning by an arborist is recommended to encourage a central trunk or two is recommended when the tree is young.
 After they’ve become large and established, they’re virtually care and worry free.

 One special note- Tuliptree is dioecious, and requires a male and female tree to set fruit, if fruit is desired.